Delhi Election Result 2020: AAP heads for big win; Akhilesh Yadav congratulates Arvind Kejriwal

 The headquarters were decorated with blue and white balloons and big cutouts of Kejriwal were placed in different parts of the office.
 Counting centres are spread across 21 locations in 11 districts, including at the CWG Sports Complex in east Delhi, NSIT Dwarka in west Delhi, Meerabai Institute of Technology and GB Pant Institute of Technology in southeast Delhi, Sir CV Raman ITI, Dheerpur in central Delhi, and Rajiv Gandhi Stadium in Bawana in north Delhi.

-A total of 672 candidates, including 593 men and 79 women, were on the fray for the hotly contested, often divisive polls with the anti-CAA protests in Shaheen Bagh occupying the centrestage towards the end of the campaign.
+A total of 672 candidates, including 593 men and 79 women, were on the fray for the hotly contested, often divisive polls with the anti-CAA protests in Shaheen Bagh occupying the centre stage towards the end of the campaign.

 While the AAP, of course, keeping Arvind Kejriwal forward, Prime Minister Narendra Modi, Home Minister Amit Shah and Uttar Pradesh Chief Minister Yogi Adityanath were among those who extensively campaigned for the BJP.